 These weapons were used on most Japanese destroyers built between 1926 and 1945 in both single and twin mounts.
 The mountings for these guns were a revolutionary design, as the Japanese were the first to use weather and splinter-proof mounts on destroyers.
 The second batch of these destroyers were also the first to use medium caliber guns with high elevations, giving them a DP function.
-However, the very slow training speeds and lack of power ramming made these mountings almost useless against the fast-moving aircraft of World War II.
+However, the very slow training speeds, hand ramming and lack of AA fire control made these mountings almost useless against the fast-moving aircraft of World War II.

 These weapons were of built-up construction, originally three layers (Model No. I) and later two layers (Model No. I2) along with the usual breech ring and breech bush.
 About 700 guns were manufactured.
-Surprisingly for this size weapon, these guns fired bag ammunition and used a Welin breech-block.
+Surprisingly for this size weapon, these guns fired bag ammunition and used a Welin breech block with a three-motion breech mechanism.

 |Date Of Design||1926|